StefanoPenazzi/chameleonQuant/README.md

   </figure>
 </p>

+The figure above shows the P&L of a strategy by varying two of its parameters.
+As you can notice, the objective function presents multiple feasible points in the domain space that correspond to sub-optimal values of the objective function.

 Do you want to know more about strategies, how to implement your own, how to optimize them and a lot of other funny things?
 Go to <a href="https://github.com/StefanoPenazzi/chameleonQuant/blob/master/src/main/java/strategies/README.md">Strategies</a>

  </div>